skhamesra/bodybuilderCodingProblem/README.md

 * Make sure you include a *README* that explains how to start your API.
 Feel free to mention any important decisions about the project architecture / layout that you think we should know.
 * Include working unit tests
+* Please note, when the interview process has concluded you will be removed from the github team, which will also delete your fork of our private repo.